 What is the Time Commitment

-The time commitment varies with each role.
-Here are some examples – and remember that you need to add in travel time to and from the client’s home:
+You visits can be done up to 8pm on Weeknights and Weekends, the time commitment varies with each role.
+Below are some examples – and remember that you need to add in travel time to and from the client’s home:

 - Biography Volunteer - 1 hour a week with the client, 4 hours a week on the manuscript (dependant on your speed)